Family Programs

 Middle schoolers dive into the season of reflection with “Lighting Up the New Year,” where they’ll hand-roll their own beeswax candles as a symbol of hope, light, and new beginnings.
 Then it’s time to get moving in “Machzor Mayhem,” a hilarious, high-energy Rosh Hashanah charades game where players act out holiday themes, customs, and values — no props, no voices, just fun and full-body expression!

 Join us by the water for one of the most beloved High Holiday traditions—Tashlich!
-Families will gather to symbolically cast away the mistakes of the past year while taking in the beauty of the season.
-Join us at Prescott Park in Portsmouth, Henry Law Park in Dover, or Swasey Park in Exeter.
+Families will gather to symbolically cast away the mistakes of the past year while taking in the beauty of the season and listening to the blast of the shofar.
+Bird seed provided.
+Join us at Prescott Park in Portsmouth (1pm), Henry Law Park in Dover (3:30pm), or Swasey Park in Exeter (3:30pm).

-Cozy up for Story Time in the Park with Dinah Berch at Prescott Park, where we’ll read sweet and meaningful tales that spark reflection, laughter, and fresh beginnings.
+Story Time in the Park with Dinah Berch in Henry Law Park after Tashlich.
+We’ll read sweet and meaningful tales that spark reflection, laughter, and fresh beginnings.

 Rosh Hashanah Day 2